 Don’t miss the second floor either with a gorgeous waterfront rooftop view overlooking the Brooklyn Bridge, Manhattan Bridge, and of course that gorgeous NYC skyline.

 This new marketplace is all the rage and with the location, view, and vendors its no doubt why.

 This guide to best things to do in Brooklyn wouldn’t be complete without some of their microbreweries.
 So we will start off with the most popular and famous of all Brooklyn breweries.

-Out of nearly 13 breweries taking the borough by storm, Brooklyn Brewery was one of the first and one of New York’s first post-prohibition craft breweries starting in 1988.
+Out of dozens of breweries taking the borough by storm, Brooklyn Brewery was one of the first and one of New York’s first post-prohibition craft breweries starting in 1988.
 This is also where the craft brew trend started here in Brooklyn.

 Come sample their beer in their taproom or take a 45 minute guided tour through the facility.
 The tours are free on the weekends, but available every day of the week.

 Be sure to see our whole guide to the best breweries in Brooklyn.

 Considered one of the hottest craft breweries in New York City, our next pick for best things to do in Brooklyn is the craft brewery located on the edge of the Carroll Gardens, Gowanus, and Red Hook neighborhoods.

 With nearly two dozen beers on tap this is the place to go and thing to do in Brooklyn if you’re an IPA aficionado.
 With a selection of juicy, dank, hazy brews on tap all the time you can find some of the finest IPAs the city offers right here in their taproom.